 Example: Don’t just pay lip service to your staff, give them new office furniture like you promised.

 The Plateau – You may have heard this in some of our episodes.
 This is the area of Montreal, Canada where we podcast from!

-Podcast – This a brand new word in English.
-It is only a couple years old so you may not find it in some dictionaries.
-It is like a radio show through the Internet that you can listen to whenever you want.
+Podcast – It is like a radio show through the Internet that you can listen to whenever you want.
 It is what this website is all about!
 We use it as a noun and a verb.

 Example: in Catch Word episode Put, Robin says that Maura puts him down a lot.
 He is being sarcastic.
 It isn’t the truth and it is a bit funny because of that.

-Transcript – At Culips we write down our podcasts and make a written version for you to see.
-Transcripts are written records of speech.
-Transcripts are helpful for ESL learners because they allow you to see the words that we say in our podcasts.
+Transcript – Transcripts are written records of speech.
+Transcripts are helpful for ESL learners because they allow you to see the words that we say in our podcast.
 If you can’t understand something you hear in the podcast, you can read it in the transcript.